 Where to Stay in St. Elizabeth, Jamaica

 Since my family is from St. Elizabeth each time I visit I stay at my parents’ house.
 While I haven’t personally stayed here, Jake’s Hotel is rated as the top hotel in this parish.
 It’s located right at Treasure Beach so you can wake up and feel the ocean breeze!
-You can also check Airbnb’s in the area as there are quite a few.
+You can also check Airbnb’s and Vrbos in the area as there are quite a few.
 I recommend staying in the Treasure Beach area or Black River.
 If you’ve never used Airbnb before, sign up here to save $40 on your first booking.
 Here are 8 tips to guarantee a great Airbnb experience.